richi235/YUMI/README.md

 # YUMI
 Your universal Multiboot Installer

-YUMI is a "create-boot-usb-sticks" for windows, which supports dozens of linux distros and automatically downloads the isos for you.
+ * YUMI is a "create-boot-usb-sticks" for windows, which supports dozens of linux distros and automatically downloads the isos for you.

-After YUMI has put an OS on it, the usb stick is still usable to store files and everything else.
+ * After YUMI has put an OS on it, the usb stick is still usable to store files and everything else.

-This is why I like this software and created this repo.
+ * This is why I like this software and created this repo.
-There is a windows and a linux version.
-It turns out the Windows version consists of .nsh files which belong to the "Nullsoft Scriptable Installer System"
+ * There is a windows and a linux version.

+ * It turns out the Windows version consists of .nsh files which belong to the "Nullsoft Scriptable Installer System".
-Which is (I think) absolutely horrible and strange syntax.
+   * Which is (I think) absolutely horrible and strange syntax.

-The linux version (not part of this repo) is written in gambas a visual-basic-for-linux language :p
+ * The linux version (not part of this repo) is written in gambas a visual-basic-for-linux language :p

 # Notes